False River Academy: Student body

 Students live in the local New Roads area, Pointe Coupee Parish, and surrounding parishes.

 The school enrolls students in grades pre-kindergarten through 12th grade.

 During the 2005 and 2006 school years, many students arrived from New Orleans-area schools destroyed by Hurricane Katrina.
-During this time, the school had its largest number of ethnic minority students.
+During this time, the school had its largest number of ethnic minority students than any time prior.

 In 2010, the average composite ACT score for the school was 21.6, second among the parish's four high schools, according to a Pointe Coupee Parish Chamber of Commerce Report that cited Louisiana Department of Education data.

 Demographics

-In the 2017-2018 school year, the demographic breakdown of the school's students was:
+In the 2022-2023 school year, the demographic breakdown of the school's students was: